drawbuildplay/blog/content/blog/how-to-install-a-usb-outlet.md

 categories = ["smart-home"]
 date = "2019-03-28T00:00:00-04:00"
 description = "USB Outlets are great for keeping your outlets free while you are charging your phones and tablets.
-Read our easy how to guide on how to install a USB outlet yourself in less than 10 minutes." draft = true title = "How to install a USB outlet"
+Read our easy how to guide on how to install a USB outlet yourself in less than 10 minutes." title = "How to DIY install a USB outlet"
 [images]
 name = "How to install a USB Outlet" src = "/uploads/USB-Outlet-With-Wire.jpg"